-The Health and Wellbeing Hub has a strong track record of delivering courses to meet continuing professional development requirements of a variety of sectors.
+The Health and Wellbeing Hub has a strong track record of delivering courses to meet the continuing professional development requirements of a variety of sectors.

 Using the expertise within the Health and Wellbeing Hub we can design and deliver group training specific to your needs.
 We have an established record of working with health and social care organisations and we utilise flexibility in content and duration to meet the needs of your organisation and respond to the diverse needs of different staff groups and individuals.
 We offer a range of delivery of our training from face to face, blended learning or online distance learning which enables your staff to fit studies around their existing work commitments.